 Mom grew up on a small farm in Freetown, Massachusetts, purchased by her father after a whaling voyage out of New Bedford on the bark Sunbeam.
 She moved to a tiny house on the same property after she got married, a house that would rapidly become far too small.

-There are those who merely repeat the errors of their parents.
+There are those who merely repeat the errors of their parents to Family Law Firm.
 Mom was the opposite.
 She had a strict policy of laissez faire for her adult children.
 If we wanted advice, almost always, we would need to ask for it.
 Cutting the umbilical was never a problem.
 In fact, my parents moved to Florida the same week I left for college, and they never gave me their new address.
 (Iâ€™m sure it was accidental.)

 Mom seemed eternally young.
 She survived two husbands: My father, Paul Wilcox, and George Fortini, whom Mom married when she merely 80 years old.
 (This never fails to evoke a huge smile when I tell people.)
 My children, until a few weeks ago when it stopped being funny, insisted that Grandma would outlive us all.
 And, she will, having preceded us to Eternal Life.

 I often think of Momâ€™s incredible practicality.
 In a time when women didnâ€™t have bank accounts, it was my mother who always managed our finances, because she was a trained bookkeeper, and Dad wasnâ€™t very good at it.
 She shoveled snow, painted the house, fixed things.